hugepeak/carbon-dust/README.txt

-Put this small package in nucnet-tools-code/my_projects.
+Put this small package in nucnet_projects directory.

->cd ...my_projects/carbon-dust
+>cd carbon-dust

+To make carbon executables:

->./make all_carbon
+>make all_carbon

 To make carbon network data:

->./make carbon_data
+>make carbon_data

 To run the carbon oxygen netowrk: